UK-SBCoA-EbbertLab/brain_cDNA_discovery/article_analysis/scripts/README.md

 `other` - Scripts used to generate annotations for other analyses.

 `paper_figures` - Scripts used to generate main and supplementary paper figures.

+`start_jupyter.sh` - Script used to start `jupyter notebooks` through singularity container and tunnel the browser images from server to local computer.
+All `.ipynb` files were ran through `jupyter notebooks` using this script.